bioicons/blog/content/post/biogdp.md

 {{< figure src="https://github.com/user-attachments/assets/f78f2fce-5174-45a1-87c1-c3a7ead03ca9" title="Figure 2: BioGDP license conditions when exporting on 30.10.2024" >}}

-Now, this is were things get tricky and these are the same problems that BioRender has repeatedly stumbled over but this statement gets the mechanics of academic publishing wrong.
+Now, this is were things get tricky and these are the same problems that BioRender has repeatedly stumbled over.
+From the view of copyright this statement gets the mechanics of academic publishing completly wrong and therefore creates legal uncertainty.

-There are two routes to publish an article: in a closed journal operating in a subscription model and in an open access journal.
+Let me explain why: There are two routes to publish an article:
+- in a closed journal operating in a subscription model
+- in an open access journal.

-For a closed access journal, the academic authors usually sign a copyright transfer agreement with the journal which gives the journal the copyright over the whole article and the figures.
+For a **closed access** journal, the academic authors usually sign a copyright transfer agreement with the journal which gives the journal the copyright over the whole article and the figures.
 The journal then exerts a commercial activity (even if the publisher is a non-profit) when they sell subscriptions to other academics who want to read the article.
-So even while BioGDP allows publishings in journals, the restriction on commercial use applies and these terms legally contradict each other.
+So even while BioGDP allows publishing in journals, the restriction on commercial use applies and these terms legally contradict each other.

-In the other case of open access publishing depending on the license there are also problems.
+In the other case of **open access** publishing depending on the license there are also problems.
 The standard license for open access journals is CC BY.
 CC BY allows anyone to reproduce and modify a work even for commercial purposes provided attribution.
 If an author publishes an illustration created in BioGDP in an open access journal under CC BY they give anyone the right to use that work for any purpose.
 They therefore also violate the commercial use restriction in the BioGDP license conditions.
 Note that there are some "open access" journals that use more restrictive licenses such as CC BY NC.
 In this case, using BioGDP illustrations would be permitted.
 However, the Berlin Declaration on open access which is generally referred to as the standard definition of the term clearly stipulates that the right to  create derivative works is part of the definition of open access.
 There is no exception for restricting commercial use wherefore CC BY NC is technically not an open access license.